Bailiff’s Ukraine Appeal

 The ENCO will inform subject teachers of students with special educational needs.
 The ENCO can then inform individual staff of any special arrangements that individual students may be granted during the course and in the exam.
 Individual staff will be expected to keep evidence of the student’s normal way of working.

-Where there is a specific or suspected disability we will refer to our Disability Policy.
+Where there is a specific or suspected disability we will refer to the Disability section of our Diversity, Equity & Inclusion Policy.

 Making special arrangements for students to take exams is the responsibility of the Exams Officer.

 Submitting completed access arrangement applications to the awarding bodies is the responsibility of the ENCO in liaison with the Exams Officer.

 Rooming for access arrangement students will be arranged by the Exams Officer and the Office Manager.

 A Separate room will only be issued under JCQ regulations (see pg.69 JCQ ICE booklet).
 ‘Separate invigilation reflects the candidate’s normal way of working in internal school tests and mock examinations as a consequence of a long term medical condition or a long term social, mental or emotional needs.’